ArnoFrost/DDAC/docs/03-Getting-Started.en.md

 ## Recommended Workflow (LWP)
 - Minimal structure + clear intent + short iterations
 - Use Micro-Routebook templates to produce small deliverables in 15-30 minutes

+---

+## Note on Metrics and Privacy
+- Any metrics/examples in public docs must use placeholders and reference [Methodology](./methodology.en.md).
+- Do not include real personal/organization names or private paths; use neutral placeholders instead.